nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_cli_scripts/objects_cli_scripts.rst

 Accessing Objects from the CLI
 ++++++++++++++++++++++++++++++

-While tools like Cyberduck help to visualize how data is access within an object store, Buckets is primarily an object store service that is designed to be accessed and consumed over S3 APIs.
+While tools like the Object Browser help to visualize how data is access within an object store, Buckets is primarily an object store service that is designed to be accessed and consumed over S3 APIs.

 Amazon's S3 (Simple Storage Service) is the largest public cloud storage service, and has subsequently become the de-facto standard object storage API due to developer and ISV adoption.
 Buckets provides an S3 compliant interface to allow for maximum portability, as well as support for existing "cloud native" applications.